Aussies face unprecedented virus measures

 Prime Minister Scott Morrison has issued a blunt warning for people to stop panic-buying and hoarding groceries, as supermarkets put limits on purchases.

-Mr Morrison says the public health crises will continue for at least six months.
+Mr Morrison says the public health crisis will continue for at least six months.

 “The idea that you can just turn everything off for two weeks and then turn it all back on again and it all goes away, that is not the evidence.”